 Don’t even bother to make a reservation, as the place is so low-key they don’t even have a telephone number.
 Your credit card isn’t good here either, as it only accepts cash transactions.
 It’s like a summer rave party that takes a break during the winter.

 Just recently, Dépanneur Le Pick Up was ranked as one of the top three “best cheap eats” in Montreal, and it also ranked number one for the best sandwich.
 This is quite an accomplishment for a place that maintained the very same look it had since the 1970s.

-“Dépanneur” interprets as neighborhood corner store.
+“Dépanneur” interprets as a neighborhood corner store.
 This restaurant sells food like eggs and milk and they serve terrific sandwiches as well.
 The Pulled-pork Sandwich is incredible.
 If you’re a vegetarian, you can go with the Fermented Tofu Skin Sandwich.

 The Manitoba is the Eater Montreal’s 2014 Restaurant of the Year.
 It’s very unpretentious, but here the art of fine dining is very much alive and well.
 With a terrific and relaxing atmosphere, it affords you fine dining at terrific prices.

 Yes, the Mile-Ex neighborhood in Montreal, Canada has very hip eateries!
 We recommend that you explore and enjoy this unique hipster community but don’t stop with this list.
-Add to it your own recommendations for restaurant and cafes in this area.
+Add to it your own recommendations for restaurants and cafes in this area.

 We invite you to return tomorrow for part two of our series about our friends in the North.
-Tomorrow’s topic will be “Winnipeg; Canada’s Fastest Growing City.”
+Tomorrow’s topic will be “Winnipeg; Canada’s Fastest-Growing City.”
 See you there!